Barclays to offer climate vote to investors next year

-Barclays (BARC.L) will offer investors a vote on its climate policy at next year's investor meeting after pressure from shareholders and activists to become greener, the bank's chairman said.
+LONDON, May 5 (Reuters) - Barclays will offer investors a vote on its climate policy at next year’s investor meeting after pressure from shareholders and activists to become greener, the bank’s chairman said.

 Barclays will devise additional climate targets in consultation with shareholders, Nigel Higgins told the bank’s webcast investor meeting on Wednesday.